dennisschroeder/khome/docs/SensorsAndActuators.md

 }
 ```

-Under the hood, home assistant still only offers a [service based API](https://developers.home-assistant.io/docs/api/websocket/#calling-a-service).
+Under the hood, home assistant still offers a [service based API](https://developers.home-assistant.io/docs/api/websocket/#calling-a-service).
 Therefore, Khome resolves the matching service call from the desired state.
 To learn more about this, read the [Service-Command-Resolver](./SensorsAndActuators.md#service-command-resolver) Section.

-We are aware of the fact, that there are reasons to call a service instead of the setting a desired state.
+We are aware of the fact, that there are reasons to call a service instead of setting a desired state.
 We detected two reasons.
 First, some of you might feel more

 comfortable calling services (still we encourage you to at least try out the desired state version).
 Secondly, home assistant offers some functionality that does affect the entity without
 setting the state or attribute value directly.
 And some services do not affect the entity at all.

 Therefore, an Actuator has the [`::callService`](https://dennisschroeder.github.io/khome/khome/khome.entities.devices/-actuator/call-service.html) method.

 The following example showcases this.
 We will build a cover lock.
 When the lock is active, every time the cover is changing its position, we call the [`stop_cover`](https://www.home-assistant.io/integrations/cover/)
 service from the cover domain in home assistant, to prevent opening/closing.

 ```kotlin